Britain's new PM May gives Johnson big job, says needs time before Brexit talks

 By awarding such a senior job to Johnson, she also showed a conciliatory side.
 The two had clashed over policing in London while Johnson was serving as mayor.
 And since last month’s vote, for which he campaigned vigorously, Johnson had suffered widespread criticism and ridicule for failing to present a clear Brexit plan and swiftly dropping out of the leadership race.

-With his unkempt blonde hair, bumbling humour and penchant for Latin quotations, the man known to Britons simply as 'Boris' will be the government's most colourful figure, but a controversial choice for conducting sensitive diplomacy with world leaders.
+With his unkempt blonde hair, bumbling humor and penchant for Latin quotations, the man known to Britons simply as ‘Boris’ will be the government’s most colorful figure, but a controversial choice for conducting sensitive diplomacy with world leaders.

 The quip was a reference to a comment by Obama during Britain’s EU referendum campaign that the country would be at the back of the queue for trade deals if it voted to leave the bloc.